Helping to formulate an ambitious vision of the future of AI

 WorkLab was the perfect place for the company to lay out its vision for this new era of AI.
 And GDP’s years of experience covering the latest developments in AI and working with clients that are pioneering the technology put us in a unique position to be helpful.
-We would deliver a message that took over the homepage of WorkLab, a manifesto accompanied by animation, artwork, and videos.
+We delivered a message that took over the homepage of WorkLab—a manifesto accompanied by animation, artwork, and videos.
 But the message needed to be developed very quickly.
 A distinctive look and feel for this ambitious statement would need to be developed.
 The technical infrastructure of the WorkLab site would need to be altered to deliver this vision.
 And all of this had to happen in utmost secrecy, while the vision was still being distilled and the product was still being finalized.

-The level of coordination that had to be maintained in light of the secrecy required made this unlike anything we have ever worked on.
+The level of coordination that had to be maintained in light of the secrecy required made this project unlike anything we have ever worked on.
 Our crack team of account managers and project managers are the unsung heroes of every initiative we tackle, but keeping the right people in GDP and Upstatement informed and in the loop on this particular project (while keeping everyone else in the dark) was a special challenge.
 “It’s an honor that we were trusted to help with a project of this importance with so much sensitivity around it, and we earned that trust by leveling up our already stringent security protocols to meet the level of deep confidentiality this project required,” says account director Kelly Mendez-O’Connor.

 The GDP editorial team brought its deep background in tech journalism to bear.
-We shared our take on the history and development of AI to help set the bigger-picture context, and Microsoft shared its voluminous internal research and an outline of their prototype project.
-Our editorial leadership team embedded in Redmond to interview Microsoft leadership and top AI researchers for a series of video interviews that were incorporated into the package.
+We shared our take on the history and development of AI to help set the bigger-picture context, and Microsoft shared its voluminous internal research and an outline of its prototype project.
+Our editorial leadership team embedded in Redmond, Washington, to interview Microsoft leadership and top AI researchers for a series of videos that were incorporated into the package.
 “Those interviews also gave us the real substance that informed the accompanying manifesto, and helped to distill the central formulation, which is that this pivotal new phase moves us from ‘AI on autopilot’ to ‘AI as copilot,’” says Marcus Wohlsen, GDP’s head of editorial.
 “We worked with key stakeholders and top executives at Microsoft to craft a forecast that offered a vision of AI as a tool to augment human abilities and streamline workflows.
 In this vision of the not-so-distant future, AI helps people deal with the most tedious tasks to free everyone up to focus on more engaging and creatively challenging work.”

 GDP designed a visual language for the package that reconciled the existing look of WorkLab with the new design system that Microsoft introduced with the launch of Windows 11.
 We worked with artist Jason Solo and Studio Ianus on a series of illustrations that brought the central metaphors of the package to life.
-“We wanted to use WorkLab as a platform, but create a special moment on the page,” says GDP creative director Kassandra Zuanich.
+“We wanted to use WorkLab as a platform but create a special moment on the page,” says GDP creative director Kassandra Zuanich.
 “Design and art direction really led the effort there by establishing a unique visual POV that gave this AI moment a visual distinction and significance.”

-Upstatement also engineered content management tools that added a great deal of agility and modularity to the Worklab digital presence.
+Upstatement also engineered content management tools that added a great deal of agility and modularity to the WorkLab digital presence.
 This effectively reshaped the whole editorial process.
-“The result was that everyone on this project could work like members of a seasoned digital newsroom team on everything from the product to platform to the message, right up to the moment of launch,” says Scott Dasse, principal and chief design officer at Upstatement.
+“The result was that everyone on this project could work like members of a seasoned digital newsroom team on everything from the product to the platform to the message, right up to the moment of launch,” says Scott Dasse, principal and chief design officer at Upstatement.